Product Details and Key Information

 How much will it cost me?

-At Go Fly we offer fixed price packages on both pilot training options.
-The PPL packages start from £6990 and the LAPL from £4890.
-The PPL includes the required 45 hours of flying time and the LAPL includes the required 31 hours of flying time.
-Alternatively, we offer PPL & LAPL training from just £168 per hour, allowing you to finish the course in as much time as you wish.
+The PPL packages start from £9,270.
+The PPL includes the minimum required 45 hours of flying time.
+Alternatively, we offer PPL & LAPL training from just £206 (Pilot club members) and £257.50 (non members) per hour, allowing you to finish the course in as much time as you wish.

-As far as budgeting is concerned, however, 55 hours is a sensible commitment if you’re flying for pleasure or 45 if you can commit to flying full time.
-As well as this you should budget approximately £250 for books and equipment costs if you plan to pay as you go.
-Pilot flight training at GoFly starts from £168 per hour including fuel and VAT.
+As far as budgeting is concerned, 55 hours is a sensible commitment if you’re flying for pleasure or 45 if you can commit to flying full time.
+In addition, you should budget approximately £250 for books and equipment costs.

 How long will it take to pass?